Analytical analysis of the origin of core-cusp matter density distributions in galaxies: Introduction

-The capability of purely analytical approaches is strongly limited in the framework of cosmic structures formation and it is usually possible to proceed only considering spherically symmetrical problems.
-One of the simplest and most popular models is an isothermal sphere, which is described, for example, here \cite{Doroshkevich_2012,10.1046/j.1365-8711.1999.02609.x}.
+The applicability of purely analytical approaches to formation of cosmic structures is strongly limited, so spherically symmetrical problems are often considered.
+One of the simplest and most popular models is an isothermal sphere, which is described, for example, in \cite{Doroshkevich_2012,10.1046/j.1365-8711.1999.02609.x}.
 Pseudo-isothermal sphere with density profile $\rho \sim \left(1+ r^2/r_0^2 \right)^{-1}$ gives a flat density profile which appears to be in good agreement with observations.
-An analytical formulation for a dynamical investigation of galaxy formation processes was proposed, for example, in \cite{https://doi.org/10.48550/arxiv.astro-ph/0006184,10.1046/j.1365-8711.1999.02609.x, https://doi.org/10.48550/arxiv.astro-ph/0409173, El_Zant_2008, El_Zant_2013}.
-There the questions of describing the formation of the cosmic structure from the initial fluctuation and studying the stability of this process are discussed.
+An analytical approach to the dynamics of galaxy formation processes was proposed, for example, in \cite{https://doi.org/10.48550/arxiv.astro-ph/0006184,10.1046/j.1365-8711.1999.02609.x, https://doi.org/10.48550/arxiv.astro-ph/0409173, El_Zant_2008, El_Zant_2013}.
+In these papers the formation of the cosmic structure from the initial fluctuation and the stability of this process are discussed.
 Another class of analytical problems, with a setup similar to ours, are works devoted to the study of the relation between a distribution function of particles in velocity space with a density profile for a static cosmic structure (see, for example, \cite{1985AJ.....90.1027M,refId0}).